IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 * pillow

 ## Dataset

-To start training model, first download the dataset and extract it into the ./data directory.  在线学习，mini-batch权衡trade off效率和显存, The images in the dataset are all in the YUV format.
+To start training model, first download the dataset and extract data and training label into two directories separately.
+Also, you need to modify the `LOW_DATA_PATH` and `HIGH_DATA_PATH` values in train.py to point to them separately.<br>
+Note:The images in the dataset are all in the YUV format.
+The mini-batch method will be used in the training 在线学习，mini-batch权衡trade off效率和显存,

 ## Train method
 To train the model, the initial learning rate is set to 0.0001.
 The learning rate is adjusted with the step strategy using gamma=0.5.
 In our implementation, the learning rate is multiplied by 0.5 every 180 epochs in QP=52 for the intra coding.
 In terms of the inter coding, the learning rate is halved per 80 epochs in QP=52.
 And, Small QP may converge faster.

-* WDSR models can be trained with a pixel-wise loss function with NN_RUN.py.Default for WDSR is mean squared error.<br>
+* WDSR models can be trained with a pixel-wise loss function with train.py.Default for WDSR is mean squared error.For example,
-For example,

-        python NN_RUN.py
+        python train.py >>FILE_NAME.log 2>&1

-    VDSRx15_SE_qp37.log is the file you want to redirect the output to, which you can change at will.
+    FILE_NAME.log is the file you want to redirect the output to.

 * if start with a checkpoint